Stryker 3rd-quarter net profit falls due to recalls as sales rise

-Oct 17 (Reuters) - U.S. orthopedic implant maker Stryker Corp on Thursday said quarterly net profit fell 70 percent as charges for recalled products offset higher sales of its hip, knee and spine products.
+(Reuters) - U.S. orthopedic implant maker Stryker Corp (SYK.N) on Thursday said quarterly net profit fell 70 percent as charges for recalled products offset higher sales of its hip, knee and spine products.

 The company reported a third-quarter net profit of $103 million, or 27 cents per share.
 Net sales for the quarter rose to $2.15 billion from $2.05 billion a year earlier.